1. The atmosphere is the envelope of_____________.

 Explanation: Very cold winds deflected by Coriolis force.

-64. The convergence of westerlies and polar easterlies occurs at:
+64. The convergence of westerlies and polar easterlies occurs at_____________.

 A) Equator